 8 Ways To Show You Value Your Employees

-There are eight specific actions business leaders can take to show that they value their employees, according to Andrew Leigh, author of the new book, Ethical Leadership -- Creating and Sustaining an Ethical Business Culture.
+There are eight specific actions business leaders can take to show that they value their employees, according to Andrew Leigh, author of the book, Ethical Leadership -- Creating and Sustaining an Ethical Business Culture.

 Those eight behaviors are: